Celebrating books, reading, libraries, Maryland writers, and our state’s literary heritage

 Ready for a literary road trip?
 Check out Route One Reads!

 Route One Reads is a special partnership connecting the East Coast Centers for the Book from Maine all the way to Florida.
 Following an annual theme, each Center for the Book selects a book to represent its state on our collective reading list.
-The theme for 2019 is “Cookbooks” and the Maryland Center for the Book’s pick is Michael W. Twitty’s The Cooking Gene: A Journey Through African American Culinary History in the Old South.
+The theme for 2020 is “Historical Fiction” and the Maryland Center for the Book’s pick is Sujata Massey’s The Widows of Malabar Hill.

 Visit the Route One Reads website to see how you can travel 2,369 miles and explore 15 states plus DC, all from the comfort of your favorite reading nook!